 Dr. Sharon MacIvor received her D.V.M. degree from Ross University School of Veterinary Medicine in 1988.
 Shortly thereafter, she established her first animal hospital of five in South Florida.
 Currently, she owns and is the lead veterinarian for Dadeland Animal Hospital.
 Throughout her veterinary career, she has volunteered service to multiple organizations including Miami-Dade Schools' Careers in the Classroom and the University of Florida College of Veterinary Medicine's Senior Student Program.
 She is a former medical director of South Florida Wildlife Rescue and current medical director of the Greater Miami Humane Society.
 Her desire to give back to the community is further reflected in her service to the Boards of Directors of the Miami Zoo, FIU Honors College, Special Olympics of South Florida, Big Brothers Big Sisters, and our very own SFVMA.
 She is the proud parent of two daughters pursuing careers in medical school and law school.
 A classically trained pianist, Dr. MacIvor often enjoys tickling the ivories as well as travel and watercolor painting.

 Dr. Kenneth B. Sontag-Snyder graduated in 1985 from the University of Florida’s School of Veterinary Medicine.
 He practiced equine medicine before starting his house-call practice as “The Visiting Vet” in 1987.
 Dr. Snyder emphasizes nutrition, dentistry, weight management and behavior modification to maximize the health of his patients and to enrich the human-animal bond.
 He is active in the Fear Free Initiative Campaign and practices a Fear Free clinic in Pinecrest, Florida.
+Furthermore, he gives back to the community through the veterinary profession by serving as a board member for the South Florida Veterinary Foundation.
 Dr. Snyder’s newest passion is to acquire at-risk animals and pair them with boys and girls and young women and young men who are at risk of living unhappy, non-productive lives due to juvenile delinquency, unnurturing foster-care living situations, and/or human trafficking.
 Dr. Snyder believes that the loving bonds these animals and youths create together can facilitate their mutual healing.

 Dr. Snyder was born and raised in North Miami Beach.
 In addition to English, he is also fluent in Spanish and Hebrew.
 He has four siblings, four children, three grandchildren, four cats and two dogs.
 His hobbies are music, dance, singing, writing and springboard diving.